Skip to content

 How much does it cost to recharge car AC?

-An AC recharge typically costs $150 to $300 depending on the refrigerant type your vehicle uses.
-Older vehicles using R-134a are on the lower end.
-Newer vehicles using R-1234yf cost more because the refrigerant itself is 3 to 5 times more expensive per pound.
+AC recharge cost depends on the refrigerant type your vehicle uses.
+Vehicles using R-134a typically cost $150 to $300 for a recharge.
+Newer vehicles using R-1234yf cost $250 to $400 because the refrigerant itself is 3 to 5 times more expensive per pound.
 At AutoBlast, we check for leaks before recharging so you are not wasting money topping off a system that will just leak out again.
+Call (856) 546-8880 for a quote.

 How much does it cost to replace a car AC compressor?

 AC compressor replacement typically costs $500 to $1,200 including parts and labor.
-The price depends on your vehicle type and how accessible the compressor is.
-Economy cars are on the lower end, while luxury and European vehicles are higher.
+Economy cars like the Honda Civic and Toyota Camry are toward the lower end, while luxury and European vehicles cost more due to higher parts prices and more complex engine bays.
 The job includes the new compressor, a system flush, a new receiver/drier, fresh refrigerant oil, and a full recharge.
+Call AutoBlast at (856) 546-8880 for an estimate.

 Why is my car AC blowing warm air?